 A child who sees herself as altruistic is more likely to help others, because children act in ways that match their self-image.
 Help your child see herself as a help by praising her efforts.
 “You are such a helper!
 Thank you for taking time to help your friend pick up things from his backpack.
 He was so worried about being late to class.”

 What are you doing to cultivate the 9 habits?

 I will describe each habit more thoroughly in upcoming blogs as well as proven benefits for nurturing them in our children.
 UnSelfie provides over 300 strategies educators and parents can use to help children acquire these nine vital habits.

-Which empathy habits is your school addressing or may be overlooking
+3. Which empathy habits is your school addressing or may be overlooking?

-I’m now starting a cross-country tour to speak to schools, communities and parents on ways to implement these habits school-wide or at home.
+I’m on a cross-country tour to speak to schools, communities and parents on ways to implement these habits school-wide or at home.

-If you’re interested in a possible keynote or workshop please contact my speaking agent, Michele Fee Smith firstname.lastname@example.org (617) 614-1606 of the American Program Bureau.
+If you’re interested in a possible keynote or workshop, please contact my speaking agent, Michele Fee Smith firstname.lastname@example.org (617) 614-1606 of the American Program Bureau.
+Michele

-My latest book is UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World with proven answers we can use to raise good people.I hope you join me in starting an #UnSelfieRevolution to put empathy, kindness, caring, and courage back on our child-rearing an educational agendas.
+UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World is packed with research and strategies that we can use to raise good people.I hope you join me in starting an #UnSelfieRevolution to put empathy, kindness, caring, and courage back on our child-rearing an educational and parenting agendas.

 More ways to create an #UnSelfieRevolution: